TOPSinfo/android_product_inventory/README.md

 In the Appointments Screen, the dealer can see all their Upcoming, Ongoing and Past booking done by the user.

-In the Booking Detail screen, users can see all the details of booking and also initiate a chat and video call(one-to-one) with an astrologer.
+In the Booking Detail screen, Dealers can see all the details of booking and also initiate a chat and video call(one-to-one) with an User.

 In the Chat screen, a dealer can chat with the user by sending Text, images, and video.
 Also, the user can initiate a video call(one-to-one) from here.